 Financial Statements Type of auditors' report issued Unmodified Internal control over financial reporting: Material weaknesses identified?
 Yes X No Significant deficiencies identified not considered to be material weaknesses?
 Yes X None reported Noncompliance material to financial statements noted?
 Yes X No Federal Awards Internal control over major programs: Material weaknesses identified?
 Yes X No Significant deficiencies identified not considered to be material weaknesses?
-Yes X None reported Type of auditors' report issued on compliance for major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance Yes X No Identification of major programs: CFDA Number(s) Name of Federal Program or Cluster 20.205 FHWA Metropolitan Planning Funds 20.223 Transportation Infrastructure Finance and Innovation Act Dollar threshold used to distinguish between Type A and Type B programs: \$ 750,000 Auditee qualify as low-risk auditee: X Yes No
+Yes X None reported Type of auditors' report issued on compliance for major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance Yes X No Identification of major programs: CFDA Number(s) Name of Federal Program or Cluster 20.509 Formula Grants for Rural Areas and Tribal Transit Program 20.223 Transportation Infrastructure Finance and Innovation Act Dollar threshold used to distinguish between Type A and Type B programs: \$ 750,000 Auditee qualify as low-risk auditee: X Yes No

-SCHEDULE OF AUDIT FINDINGS AND QUESTIONED COSTS For the Fiscal Year Ended June 30, 2023
+SCHEDULE OF AUDIT FINDINGS AND QUESTIONED COSTS For the Fiscal Year Ended June 30, 2024